Sintfoap/git_docs/outline.typ

 on your current feature, back at the HEAD ref.
 The HEAD ref is a reference order pointer to the base of your current feature branch, where it diverged from the main production branch.
-This gives you the option to always have a point to reset to when things inevetably go pear shaped.
-The two ways of reseting to the HEAD ref are the following commands:
+This gives you the option to always have a point to reset to when things inevitably go pear shaped.
+The two ways of resetting to the HEAD ref are the following commands:

 `git reset`